willf/NaNoGenMo/README.md

 Version 1: just call the Wordnik API

+Version 2: don't call on BE and HAVE verbs; respect capitalization; better spacing

 TODO:

-Version 2: don't call on BE and HAVE verbs

-Version 3: respect plurals and verb forms; respect capitalization; better spacing
+Version 3: respect plurals and verb forms

 Version 4: only use words that are the same part of speech.